-Draw out the branches beforehand.
+- Draw out the branches beforehand.
 Before you dive into PowerPoint, get out a pen and paper and do a rough outline of your flowchart.
 Test for weaknesses in your logic by answering questions in every possible combination and seeing where you end up.
-For best results, have a friend or coworker run through the flowchart too.
+For best results, have a friend or coworker run through the flowchart, too.

-The smaller the scope, the easier the execution.
+- The smaller the scope, the easier the execution.
 The more questions or stages you add to your flowchart, the more difficult it will be to create (and the harder it will likely be for viewers to understand).
 So try to narrow the focus of your flowchart.

-5. How to Design an Image-Heavy Infographic
+5. Image-Heavy Infographic

 So far, the infographic templates we've looked at have relied primarily on illustrations that you can create within PowerPoint.
 But of course, there's no reason why you can't bring external photos and other images into your infographic design.

 We've created this image-heavy infographic template for that exact purpose.
 It's great for comparing different categories, ideas, or results, and since you don't need to create or customize a lot of shapes, it's a lot less work.